The object of war is not to die for your country but to make the other bastard die for his.George S Patton

 People forget that Europe as we know it today is a group of tribes which have historically warred with each other.

-Further to point 2 above, the countries which joined NATO after the Berlin Wall fell are very different to their Western European neighbours.
+Further to point 2 above, the countries which joined NATO after the Berlin Wall fell are very different from their Western European neighbours.

 Principally, Western Europe welcome migrants while Eastern Europe does not.